 Has it made our boat look like new?
 I’ll admit not.
 Barefoot Gal is 17 years old and her gelcoat is chalky.
 But she is noticeably cleaner with a lot less work than what Dave had previously used.
 And where I’ve used it on the non-skid fiberglass floors inside the boat, as well as the textured trim, I’ve been impressed too.

-You can buy both at West Marine (you can buy online and have it shipped to you or delivered to a nearby store); FSR is also available from Amazon for slightly less:
+You can buy both at West Marine (you can buy online and have it shipped to you or delivered to a nearby store); FSR is also available from Amazon: